alirezaprl11/EECS-4222-Project-2/tutorial/04-json-messaging.md

-# 04 -- JSON Messaging Protocol
+# 04 - JSON Messaging Protocol

 In distributed systems, components must agree on a **message format**.

 In Project 2, all communication between:

--   Client ↔ Queue\
+-   Client ↔ Queue
 -   Worker ↔ Queue

 will use **JSON over TCP**.

 This document defines:

--   Why we use JSON\
+-   Why we use JSON
--   Message structure\
+-   Message structure
--   Required message types\
+-   Required message types
 -   Encoding and decoding in Go

 ------------------------------------------------------------------------